 Chiesa di S. Maria Maddalena

-The paintings of Saint Mary Magdalene tell the tale of the powerful families of Ossana.
+The paintings of Baschenis tell the tale of the powerful families of Ossana.

 The single-nave church owes its look indoor to skilled 16th century workers from Como.
 Special mention goes to its vaulted ceiling - previously timber trusses - and stone ribbing, which shoots off from the side pillars.
 Frescoes are featured by the ribbed vault of the apse and by a band on the right side-wall.
 These scenes have been attributed to Giovanni and Battista Baschenis and dated between 1470 and 1497.
 The hall houses three altars.
 The main altar is in painted stone decorated with gold and lacquer, while the side altars are wood painted in imitation-marble.